The Board of Trustees at Great Ormond Street Hospital Children's Charity are responsible for providing governance and

 Mark joined the charity as an Associate Trustee in September 2018 and serves on the Investment Committee.

 Mark is a Partner at Tulchan Communications where he advises clients on a broad range of City and Shareholder related issues.
 Previously Mark was Chief Investment Officer, EMEA and Deputy Global CIO at Columbia Threadneedle, a position he held for 9 years.
 Prior to this, Mark was Head of Equities at Legal and General Investment Management and held senior roles at Morgan Grenfell Asset Management and Deutsche Asset Management.
 He gained a degree in Economics and Philosophy from Keele University and is an associate of the Institute of Investment Management and Research.

 Mark has a number of charitable interests and in addition to his role at GOSH Charity he is a Trustee of Access sport.

 Andrew joined the charity as an Associate Trustee in May 2020 and serves on the Finance and Resources Committee.

 Andrew is the Chief Financial Officer of Rothesay.
 Andrew joined Rothesay in 2014 and is responsible for the finance, actuarial and HR functions.
 Andrew was previously a partner in EY’s risk and actuarial practice and prior to that was Chief Actuary at Lucida plc.
-Andrew has also held roles at PwC, Tillinghast (now Willis Towers Watson) and Legal & General.
+Andrew has also held roles at PwC, Tillinghast (now WTW) and Legal & General.